hoangduytran/blender-manual/manual/render/shader_nodes/shader/principled.rst

       Emission color variations

 Strength
    Strength of the emitted light.
-A value of 1.0 will ensure that the object in the image has the exact same color as the *Emission Color*, i.e. make it 'shadeless'.
+A value of 1.0 ensures that the object in the image has the exact same color as the *Emission Color*, i.e. make it 'shadeless'.

    .. figure:: /images/render_shader-nodes_shader_principled-emission-strength.webp
       :align: center